Financial Aid & Billing FAQ

 Many of our frequently asked questions are answered in our Financial Aid Guide and our Financial Aid FAQ documents.
 You may also find many answers below.

 What can I do if I do not receive financial aid?

 To enroll in a payment plan, please log into Leopardweb and click on "Manage My Payment Plan" under the student tab.
-Please note – students will need to add any authorized users they had established in the TMS system to the new Nelnet system.
-If you have questions, please contact Student Accounts at firstname.lastname@example.org or 617-989-5043.
-Nelnet can be reached at 800-609-8056 Monday – Friday 8:00 am – 10:00 pm and Saturday 9:00 am – 3:00 pm.
+If you have questions, please contact the Student Accounts Office at email@example.com or 617-989-5043.

 Why are you asking for tax info, etc...?

 Federal regulations require that we verify certain information and documents.